Schedule-Quest/ScheduleQuest.BackendPrototype/README.md

 # ScheduleQuest.BackendPrototype
-> **INFO:** This repisotory contains prototypes and research results for
+> **INFO:** This repository contains prototypes and research results for
-> the scheduleQuest backend.
+> the ScheduleQuest backend.
 While an effort is made to properly document
 > the code and methods used, this project as a whole is not intended for further
 > use, and should only be used for reference.